 Students are allowed to miss no more than 2 seminars and are expected to come prepared and bring their own materials.
 If a student does not come/come prepared/bring their own materials, they are marked absent.
 Should a student be marked absent more than 2 times, they automatically receive a failing mark.
-Students are required to participate on the lectures held by prof. Fenyvesi (bilingualism) and Dr. Lesznyak (psycholinguistics).
-Exact dates will be announced.

-Students will write a test covering the topics discussed in prior lectures of prof. Fenyvesi and Dr. Lesznyak and prepare a presentation on a selected topic discussed during the seminars.
+Students will write a test covering the topics discussed in prior lectures and seminars and prepare a presentation on a selected topic discussed during the semester.
 Continuous assessment is a prerequisite for the final assessment - a written exam.
 Since it is a continuous assessment, there is no retake.

-The sum of the scores from the test and the presentation must be at least 65% in order for the student to be allowed to take part in the written exam during the exam period.
+The sum of the scores from the test and the presentation must be at least 70% in order for the student to be allowed to take part in the written exam during the exam period.